kairos-io/kairos/docs/content/quickstart/installation.md

 You can find the latest releases in the [release page over Github](https://github.com/c3os-io/provider-c3os/releases).
 For instance, if we would like to pick the alpine based version, we would download the `c3os-alpine-v0.57.0-k3sv1.21.14+k3s1.iso` ISO file, where `v1.21.14+k3s1` in the name is the `k3s` version and `v0.57.0` is the c3os one.

 {{% notice note %}}
-The releases in the [c3os-io/c3os](https://github.com/c3os-io/c3os/releases) are the `c3os` core images that ship without `k3s` and `p2p` full-mesh functionalities, however further extensions can be installed dynamically in runtime by using the [c3os bundles]() mechanism.
+The releases in the [c3os-io/c3os](https://github.com/c3os-io/c3os/releases) repository are the `c3os` core images that ship without `k3s` and `p2p` full-mesh functionalities, however further extensions can be installed dynamically in runtime by using the [c3os bundles]() mechanism.

-The releases in [c3os-io/provider-c3os](https://github.com/c3os-io/provider-c3os/releases) instead ship `k3s` and optionally `p2p` full-mesh support that needs to be explictly enabled.
-In follow-up releases there will be also _k3s-only_ artifacts.
+The releases in [c3os-io/provider-c3os](https://github.com/c3os-io/provider-c3os/releases) instead ships `k3s` and `p2p` full-mesh support that needs to be explictly enabled.
+In follow-up releases there will be available also _k3s-only_ artifacts.

 {{% /notice %}}